Kathiya-infocusp/llm-temporal-orchestrator/README.md

 # LLM Service Orchestrated with Temporal (File-Based Storage)

 A Python service that answers questions by orchestrating an LLM workflow with Temporal.
-Uses local file storage for persistence - no database required!

 ---